yarnmengnus/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 1. **When scrolling through Urgency-Priority Matrix**, if you scroll too quickly, the cells take some time to render and display the tasks.
+1. **After using filter command**, use `list` to list all tasks so that all operations are done on the correct index number.
+The filtered list doesn't revert back when doing next command, so user has to manually enter `list` to avoid any discrepancies.

 ---
 <div style="page-break-after: always;"></div>